mejs/galaksija/README.md

 * 1 power jack
 * 1 power switch
 * 1 3.5mm jack
-* 1 HDMI port for use with integrated RCA to HDMI adapter

 I strongly suggest you measure your Galaksija, especially the keyboard, and make adjustments for I/O ports.
 Overall dimensions should be compatible with all original PCB designs.